How to Create a Peer-To-Peer Payment App Money Transfer

 Security in FinTech has always been a challenge; this is why more and more teams hire a blockchain developer to redesign their backend.
 As a young business, you cannot risk losing your users over a hacker’s attack, so our tip is to always comply with PCI DSS.
 We won’t go into many details, but you need to preserve continuous app testing and monitoring to spot any vulnerabilities early in the day and hence secure confidential user’s data with the updated policies.

-Sometimes troubles with transactions may appear after you launch a P2P payment app.
+Sometimes troubles with transactions may appear after you create a money transfer app.
 When a sends any money amount to another user, and the recipient doesn’t receive it.
 And the technical glitch may be the reason for it or some other problems.
 What should they do?
 Your P2P payment app should have the availability of financial support where the special department will sort out this issue and settle the dispute to return all funds to the recipient.